servisys/ispconfig_setup/README.md

-- ispc3sysinstall.sh = is the main scritps wich will do a default install based on the https://www.howtoforge.com/perfect-server-debian-wheezy-apache2-bind-dovecot-ispconfig-3
-- ispc3_postinstall.sh = is a collection of configuration files, fixed up to work with some enviroment, and needed to fix some issue on normal installation files, provided by debian repository
+- ispc3sysinstall.sh = is the main scritps wich will do a default install based on the https://www.howtoforge.com/perfect-server-debian-wheezy-apache2-bind-dovecot-ispconfig-3 and to fix some issue on normal installation files, provided by debian repository

 ### How do I get set up? ###